mafintosh/root/README.md

 // now visit /, /test and /test?auth=1
 ```

-you can see the [root.json](https://github.com/mafintosh/root/blob/master/middleware/json.js) and [root.query](https://github.com/mafintosh/root/blob/master/middleware/query.js) middleware for examples on how to write your own.
+you can see the [root.json](https://github.com/mafintosh/protein/blob/master/middleware/json.js) and [root.query](https://github.com/mafintosh/root/protein/master/middleware/query.js) middleware for examples on how to write your own.

 ## prototypical middleware

-root allows you to specify a prototype for the request and response to create useful and ultra fast middleware methods
+root allows you to specify a prototype for the request and response to create useful and ultra fast middleware methods.
+it does this by using the [protein](https://github.com/mafintosh/protein) module

 ``` js
 var myMiddleware = function(request, respone, next) { // we could also just use an empty object literal